FuroYT/grig.audio/HXAL.md

 @name("Sine Synth", 'en')
 @name("サインシンセサイザー", 'jp')
 @version("0.0.1")
-class SineSynth extends Node
+class SineSynth extends Processor
 ```

-In a `Node` class, you can have variables and functions, with some limitations.
+In a `Processor` class, you can have variables and functions, with some limitations.
 Currently, access modifiers aren't supported for simplicity (it has no meaning in plugins or non-oo targets).
-But final keyword is (and encouraged!)
+But final keyword is.
 All variables, whether class members or defined in functions must be one of the following types:

 * `Int`
 * `UInt`